Programme Action & Club News 2017/19

 2018 has seen us as busy as ever in the 65th year since the foundation of the Club.
 We have continued our support for Mary’s Meals and supported the training of a nurse in Cameroon through “Spreading Health” We have presented the local First Responders with a new and lighter kit bag, which will enable a further member of the team to have their own set of equipment and therefore be able to respond even more rapidly.
 On the practical side we have made mastectomy cushions for use by women who have undergone breast surgery and donated these to the breast care specialist nurses at our local acute hospital

-We plan to support two new projects in the current year, one overseas (Sponsor a Gambian Teacher) and one at home (The DORIS bus, used by the mental health charity MIND to reach remote areas of our own community. watch this space for further details
+We supported two new projects in 2019, one overseas (Sponsor a Gambian Teacher) and one at home , The DORIS bus, used by the mental health charity MIND to reach remote areas of our own community.
+Cheques were presented to both see charities in early 2019.